chalupajs/chalupa/docs/README.md

       }
       ~~~~
   * Ordered
-    * When attempting to find an error handler for a thrown error, Catamaran will enumerate the error handlers in the order of their declaration.
+    * When attempting to find an error handler for a thrown error, Chalupa will enumerate the error handlers in the order of their declaration.
 Therefore, this is correct:
       ~~~~TypeScript
       @Service()
       class SomeService {